BarisAlbayrakIEEE/StructuralAnalysis/README.md

 Please see the Readme file for a detailed discussion.

 We have different requirements and usage in case of the SAA:
-- The depth of the DCG in case of the SAA is very small: Ex: material -> panel -> panel buckling -> buckling RF.
+- The depth of the DAG in case of the SAA is very small: Ex: material -> panel -> panel buckling -> buckling RF.
 - No need to have background processes for the cycled or deleted nodes.

-**The above two points show that the DCG shall be single-threaded.**
+**The above two points show that the DAG shall be single-threaded.**

 The memory management is crucial in case of the SAA as it may contain large data caused by hundreds of the user types.
 The memory management is related to the efficiency of the memory access patterns affecting both the read and write operations.